Polish National Loan Bank

 The Polish National Loan Bank (Polska Krajowa Kasa Pożyczkowa, Polnische Landes-Darlehnskasse) was a bank of issue created in late 1916 by Germany's Ober Ost for the puppet Kingdom of Poland.
-The Second Polish Republic initially maintained it and expanded its territorial scope to the country's entire territory.
+The Second Polish Republic initially maintained it as a state-owned entity, and expanded its territorial scope to the country's entire territory.
 The bank, however, was unable to prevent hyperinflation, and was replaced in 1924 with a new national institution, Bank Polski SA.